 24. St. Pauli Landing Bridges

-The initial Landing Bridges were built in 1839 as a place for steamships to dock before heading overseas.
-Today, the complex consists of the Art Nouveau reception halls, with archways to the pontoon, two corner towers, and cupolas.
-New pontoons were added after the complex suffered heavy damage during World War II.
+Today, the complex includes Art Nouveau reception halls, archways leading to the pontoons, two corner towers, and distinctive cupolas.
+New pontoons were added after the complex sustained heavy damage during World War II.

 Virtually all harbor cruises depart from here.
-The buskers, souvenir stands and boat companies touting their tours create a colorful hustle and bustle.
-Numerous restaurants, bars, and food kiosks are also found along the St. Pauli Landing Bridges.
+The lively atmosphere created by buskers, souvenir stands, and boat companies adds to the charm.
+Numerous restaurants, bars, and food kiosks line the St. Pauli Landing Bridges.

 Directions